Journal homepageBar

 How to write the report

-To be considered for publication in JSTAT, contributions must contain significant new material, must be of high quality and scientific interest, must be written in good, scientific English, and must be on subject matter covered by the journal (please see the keywords).
+To be considered for publication in JSTAT, contributions must contain significant new material, must be of high quality and scientific interest, must be written in good, scientific English, and must be on subject matter covered by the Journal (please see the topics).

 Please bear in mind that one of the aims of JSTAT is to vet the large number of preprints and select those that truly satisfy the above requirements.

 On the grounds of the referee report the editor will take the final decision and write the report to be sent to the authors.
-In case of revision, referees may be asked to review the revised version.
-The procedure is the same as in the first round of reviewing.
-Further rounds of revision can be asked by the editor before his/her final decision.
 If you wish to be informed about the fate of the article you have reviewed, please contact the editor-in-charge.